 Home equity lines of credit have a Glossary Term: variable interest rate.
 The rate is based on a financial index plus a margin and will vary with the index.
 Home equity lines of credit typically carry lower interest rates than home equity loans.
 Some home equity lines of credit have an option during the loan term to convert all or a portion of the outstanding variable rate balance to a fixed rate.
 Bank of America home equity lines of credit include this Fixed Rate Loan Option.

-With a home equity line of credit, you may have the option to make monthly payments of interest only during the Glossary Term: draw period (which is generally 10 years), and then you’ll be obligated to pay principal plus interest during the repayment period (usually 15 years).
-You may also pay all or a portion of the principal, along with interest, during the draw period, usually without penalty.
-Paying down your principal during the draw period allows you to replenish the amount of available credit you have to borrow against.
-Regardless of how you decide to make your payments, you’ll only have to pay interest on the principal you’ve withdrawn from your credit line.
+With a home equity line of credit (HELOC) at Bank of America, you are required to make Glossary Term: variable-rate monthly minimum payments that include principal and interest.
+Principal and interest payments are made during the draw period (generally 10 years), and during the repayment period (generally 20 years).
+During the draw period, you could also pay down additional principal and interest, usually without penalty.
+Paying down principal during the draw period allows you to replenish the amount of available credit you have.
+Regardless of how you make your payments, you’ll only pay interest on the amount you withdraw and not the entire line amount.